GST Implementation in India

 - Benefits of GST

-GST has been envisaged as an efficient tax system, neutral in its application and distributionally attractive.
+GST has been envisaged as a more efficient tax system, neutral in its application and attractive in distribution.
 The advantages of GST are:

-- Wider tax base, necessary for lowering tax rates and eliminating classification disputes
+- Wider tax base, necessary for lowering the tax rates and eliminating classification disputes

 - Elimination of multiplicity of taxes and their cascading effects